Snigelson/pytimex/PROTOCOL.md

 Versions: 3, 4

 Combination of time packet and time zone name packet.
-Also includes information on date format, I believe.
+Also includes information on date format.
 For models 150 and 150s.

 | Byte | Description                      |
 | ---- | -------------------------------- |